marsafy1/asterio/README.md

 - **JavaScript**: The core programming language used for extension development.
 - **Threat Intelligence**: Utilizes advanced threat intelligence techniques to detect malicious entities.
 - **VirusTotal API**: Integrates with VirusTotal to provide accurate and up-to-date threat data.

+## Todo
+- [ ] Automated analysis to abstract the summary into either malicious or non-malicious artifact.
+- [ ] Integration with other threat intelligence tools.
+- [ ] UI/UX enhancements.